 Keep in mind, required licences cost around $500, and applications can take up to three months to be processed.
 Once granted, licences typically stay in effect for up to three years.

-Additionally, if your centre will be providing transportation and food, there will be other licensing requirements and guidelines that you will need to adhere to as well.
+If your centre will be providing transportation and food, there will be other licensing requirements and guidelines that you will need to adhere to.

 Another licence to consider applying for is the Child Care Subsidy (CCS) Approval from the Department of Education.
 Parents are more likely to use a CCS-approved centre because they can claim the benefit